Explore the Kansai region with the Kansai-Hiroshima JR Pass for less than S$900 with this 8-day Japan itinerary.

 Day 6: Osaka (USJ)

 We suggest buying your USJ tickets online so you can skip the queues and head straight into the park.
-The price is the same, and first time users can use the promo <TTIKLOOK>, for an additional S$5 discount!

 If you purchased the USJ VIP Wristband, you can find out the unofficial opening hours of USJ and enter 30minutes earlier than the rest through an exclusive password that lasts for 24 hours.
 This is especially helpful if you did not buy the USJ Express pass so you’ll be able to grab timed-tickets for the Harry Potter World before anyone else.